Cincinnati Opera: History

 For most of its first fifty years, Cincinnati Opera's performances were held at the Cincinnati Zoo Pavilion.
 During that time, many prominent singers appeared in the company's productions including Plácido Domingo, Beverly Sills, Norman Treigle, Sherrill Milnes, Montserrat Caballé, Jan Peerce, Robert Merrill, Roberta Peters, Shirley Verrett, Lawrence Tibbett, Richard Tucker, Martina Arroyo, James Morris, Elinor Ross and Barbara Daniels.
 In 1972, Cincinnati Opera moved its performance base to Cincinnati Music Hall, a 3,417-seat theater listed as a National Historic Landmark by the U.S. Department of the Interior.
 In its 2016 and 2017 seasons, while Music Hall was being restored and renovated, Cincinnati Opera performed throughout the Aronoff Center for the Arts instead.
 The Opera returned to Cincinnati Music Hall for its 2018 season, and has performed there since.

-The Opera under James de Blasis
+The company under James de Blasis

 James de Blasis became the company's Resident Stage Director in 1968.
 He then served as its General Director from 1973 to 1987.
-In 1988 he became its Artistic Director, a post which he held until 1996.
+In 1988 he became its artistic director, a post which he held until 1996.

 Under his tenure, the company produced rare operas such as Franco Alfano's Risurrezione in 1983 and Weinberger's Schwanda the Bagpiper in 1986.
 It also added musicals to its repertory in an effort to broaden its audience base.
 One of the highlights of the de Blasis era was a new interpretation of Donizetti's L'elisir d'amore which changed the setting from the Basque region of Spain in the 1820s to the "Wild West" of late 19th century Texas.
 The production was filmed by PBS and nationally televised in 1968.